Create a new Project – Plone Deployment

 Warning

-For participants of Plone Conference 2023, please use the following settings:
+For participants in Plone Conference 2024, please use the following settings:

 • Project Title: Plone Conference Training